 It's impossible to rank Oregon.
 Here is a shot of their 2011 wardrobe produced by OregonLive.com.
 Some are awesome and extremely stylish: ones worn vs. Missouri State, Arizona, Colorado, Stanford and Wisconsin.
 Some are too much and way over the top: LSU, Nevada, Arizona State, USC and Washington State.
 And some aren't bad or good: Washington, Cal, Oregon State or UCLA.
 When they are good, few teams look as smooth and edgy as the Ducks.
 But when NIKE misses, it misses big.

 The Cougars have added some small frills like extra stripes down the pants or the subtle collar trim.
 But they didn't go over the top and it didn't take anything away from one of the most iconic outfits in the college game.
-The "Y" logo is about as good as it gets nationally and the navy blue and white color scheme is one of the best in the collegiate ranks.
+The "Y" logo is about as good as it gets nationally and the blue and white color scheme is one of the best.

 Washington's purple and gold has long been a fan favorite from across the nation.
 And after the small tweaks and upgrades a few years ago, these have become some of the smoothest digs around.
 The purple pants and white tops are downright amazing while the traditional purple tops and gold pants are still some of the league's most stylish.
 The key was the Huskies didn't add too many frills when they updated the look.